VirusTotal/yara/docs/modules/pe.rst

 .. c:type:: characteristics

-    Bitmap with PE characteristics.
+    Bitmap with PE FileHeader characteristics.
 Individual characteristics can be inspected by performing a bitwise AND operation with the following constants:

     .. c:type:: RELOCS_STRIPPED
     .. c:type:: EXECUTABLE_IMAGE